http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 ## Why We Built http4k AI

 Since early 2024, we've been building AI integrations within **[http4k-connect](https://connect.http4k.org)** - LLM API adapters and fake implementations following the same patterns as modules targeting AWS and friends.
-While we were building, we became convinced that the JVM AI landscape has a testing problem: existing libraries force you to choose between expensive API calls during development or writing your own mocks from scratch.
+While we were building, we became convinced that the JVM AI landscape has a testing problem: while there are "AI mocks" that allow you to test your code at a high level, they don't let you test the actual AI interactions your code is making, or what happens when the LLM inevitably fails.

 Our users noticed immediately.
-These became our fastest-growing modules, with feedback like "Finally, AI integrations that actually work in tests."
+These became our fastest-growing modules, with feedback along the lines of "Finally, AI integrations that actually work in all my tests."
 The message was clear: AI tooling needed the http4k treatment.

 Just like with the http4k core that we built in 2017, we're building what we wish existed: lightweight, functional AI tooling that brings determinism and transparency to the chaos of LLM behaviour.

 ## What's In The Box

 ### 1. Universal, Testable LLM API
 A Kotlin-native API that doesn't feel like a Java port.
 Sure, you create OpenAI and Anthropic adapters differently, but once you have them, all chat calls work identically.
-The real win: http4k's pluggable HTTP clients slot right into your existing stack - tracing, logging, observability, all there.
-Plus fakes with content generators so you can test realistic AI workflows without burning a penny on tokens.
+The real win: http4k's pluggable HTTP clients that slot right into your existing stack - tracing, logging, observability - all there.
+Plus fakes with AI content generators so you can test realistic AI workflows without burning a penny on tokens.

 ### 2. Unified Tool Model
 Your LLM can call a local function or hit a remote API through identical interfaces.
 No vendor-specific tool handling, no special cases. http4k's lens system generates typesafe tool schemas automatically.